- Coronavirus Update

 Keeping Our Community Safe With Reliable Utility Service

 Coronavirus (COVID-19) has impacted many area residents and continues to impact daily life in unprecedented ways.
 JEA is committed to providing you with the reliable energy, safe water and financial relief you need right now as we emerge from this pandemic.

-Utility Disconnects for Non-Payments to Resume
+Utility Disconnects Have Resumed for Non-Payment

 Financial Relief for Customers

 In April, JEA issued a one-time rebate for all residential and commercial electric customers in the form of a credit on May bills printed or posted to a customer's jea.com account.